Marketing is getting tougher.

 The replay part is especially crucial.
 Assuming your lesson was value-packed, people will be grateful to be able to refer to it again.

 You’ll also find that some people actually convert on the replay, if they didn't buy the first time around.

 Tips on Branding Your Slides

-On subsequent slides, leave a smaller logo discreetly (but not too discreetly) in one corner.
+On the other slides, leave a smaller logo discreetly (but not too discreetly) in one corner.
 Alternatively, you can keep a watermark of your logo in the background of each slide.

-Keep your brand’s color scheme consistently woven throughout the slides.
+Keep your brand’s color scheme consistent throughout the slides.
 As long as it’s reading-friendly and visually appealing, make your brand's primary color the background color of each slide.

 Be careful, though, not to challenge the audience’s eyes.
 Red and blue, for example, don’t get along well visually, especially on a computer screen.
 When in doubt, just include the primary background color, and let other details like the font be a neutral white.